Jurisdiction in Human Rights Cases: Is the Tel-Oren Case a Step Backward?, 79 Proceedings of the American Society of International Law 368 (1985)

 Date of Authorship for this Version

 Reisman, W. Michael, "Jurisdiction in Human Rights Cases: Is the Tel-Oren Case a Step Backward?"
 (1985).
 Faculty Scholarship Series.
-Paper 738.
+738.